 Feel free to read our other retrospectives on this dedicated page:

 For the Werewolf retrospective, you will need to prepare some equipment.
 Here is the list of materials that the facilitator will need to run this retrospective:

 Here is a picture to print with all the characters useful for your retrospective:

-Print several games for the same team (at least 2 times).
+Print several sets of cards for the same team (at least 2 times).

 The overall time to plan is 40 minutes.

 Here are the different steps to follow to complete this new retrospective.
 The cards will be shuffled and placed face down in the center of the table.

 The Scrum Master lets each participant draw a card at random.
 They must not reveal their card to other participants.